khair-group/msd_vac_calc_2d_fft/README.md

 Calculation of the mean square displacement is simplified through a Fourier component analysis.

-Code developed by Jeremy Kach and R. Kailasham.
+Code developed by Jeremy Kach.

 See: Calandrini et al. École thématique de la Société
     Française de la Neutronique, 12:201-232, 2011.
 URL: https://www.neutron-sciences.org/articles/sfn/pdf/2011/01/sfn201112010.pdf
 for theoretical explanation and relevant formulae.

 A general code to implement this was written in
 Python by Jeremy Kach.
-I have modified the code to handle:
+RK modified the code to handle:
                 (a) .mat files imported from MATLAB
                 (b) 2-dimensional simulation data
                 (c) Averaging over specified particle indices when needed, as opposed to